lloydhamilton/langchain_mcp_connect/README.md

 ## Example usage

-The langchain_mcp_connect contain key methods to determine available tools and resources in the model context protocol.
-The schemas of input arguments for tools and resources are injected into the system prompt and form part of the initial prompt.
+The langchain_mcp_connect contain key methods to determine available tools in the model context protocol.
 Before starting, please ensure you meet the pre-requisites.
 For a detail example on how `langchain_mcp_connect` can be used, see this [demo](https://github.com/lloydhamilton/agentic_ai_mcp_demo) project.

 ### Pre requisites